Date

 Physiology of pain and distress in laboratory animals

-Online only – 4th & 5th December, material will release two weeks in advance.
+Online only – 2nd and 3rd December 2025, pre-course material will release two weeks in advance.

 You will cover